The HPI Check

 If the vehicle check shows up with money being owed via a “Stocking Loan” or “Demonstration Stocking” it simply means the car is financed by an outside finance company.

-Basically the dealer doesn’t own the car.
+Basically, the dealer doesn’t own the car.
 It belongs to the finance company but the dealer is the seller.
-These kinds of loans are very common from companies like Black Horse Finance and Motonova.
+These kinds of loans are very common from companies like Black Horse Finance and Moto Novo.
 Dealers are usually given 90 days to sell the car else the finance company will take the car back and enter it through auction.

-Talk it over with your dealer, check their liability and get confirmation in writing that the financing will be cleared on the vehicle before you buy it.
-If you have any further worries regarding this just drop me an email and I will try to help.
+Talk it over with your dealer, check their liability and get confirmation in writing that the stock loan financing will be cleared on the vehicle before you buy it.
+If you have any further worries regarding this just drop me an email and I will help.

 But the bottom line is, don’t take risks.
 If the car is showing up with finance owed, whether that be a dealer, a private sale or some other arrangement, don’t buy the car until the used car check is cleared or you have a written confirmation.

-2. Stolen Vehicles – Car checker services reveal 40 stolen cars every single day!
+Car checker services reveal 40 stolen cars every single day!
 HPI gather information from the Police National Register for each query carried out.
-It means that the vehicle remains the property of the individual or organisation from whom it was taken.
+This means that the vehicle remains the property of the individual or organisation from whom it was taken.

-If your car checks shows up a stolen vehicle just walk away (and maybe call the Police.).
+If your car checks flag up a stolen vehicle just walk away (and call the Police.).

-Unless (in the future) you are prepared to spend an immeasurable amount of money on an accident damaged car it would make no sense buying one.
+Unless you are willing to spend an immeasurable amount of money on a car that’s suffered accident damage it would make no sense buying one.

-1 in 12 cars have a mileage discrepancy.
-This is a massive statistic and if a car lot has 100 cars for sale, statistically, 10 of those have a black cloud hanging over them.
+1 in 12 cars has a mileage discrepancy.
+This is a massive statistic and if a car dealership has 100 cars for sale, statistically, 10 of those have a black cloud hanging over them.
 That means the car YOU are looking at might have been clocked!

-Clocking (also known as a “hair cut” in the motor trade) is turning back or replacing the odometer, with the intention of increasing the value and deceiving subsequent purchasers.
-And believe me, I have heard many a car dealer brag at their exaggerated profits through car clocking campaigns.
+Clocking (also known in the motor trade as a “hair cut”) is turning back mileage or replacing the odometer, with the intention of increasing the value of a car and deceiving subsequent purchasers.
+Believe me, I have heard many a car dealer brag at their exaggerated profits through car clocking campaigns.

 Most car checking services will show you other information such as Plate Transfers, CO2 Ratings and other Vehicle Identity information, but what I’ve listed above is the essential data you must find out.